Contents

 Types of eCommerce customer support channels

-Now you understand the ‘why’ of good customer service, let’s dive into the ‘how’.
-Here are some of the most common types of eCommerce customer support channels and their benefits.
+Now you understand the ‘why’ of good eCommerce customer service, let’s dive into the ‘how’.
+Below are some of the most common types of eCommerce support channels, along with their benefits.

 Phone support